everlifeai/elife/dev.md

 $> run.sh <command>
     where:
         <command> == One of the following:-
-           setup : Setup requirements for the avatar to start (docker & node modules)
+            setup: Setup docker & node modules for the avatar to start
             avatar: Start the avatar

-           enter : Enter running node container to examine and execute commands
+            enter: Enter the avatar's container machine to look around
+            enter_running: Enter the avatar's container while it is running

+            docs: Generate documentation
+            help: Show this help

 ```

 ## Troubleshooting